semartinez147/choppit/docs/README.md

 #### Critical problems

-- ~~Saving recipes~~
+- Saving recipes
   - ~~The save method needs to assign the returned Recipe Id to the Recipe's Step entities, and each Step Id to that Step's Ingredient Entities.~~
       - Resolved 4/15/2020 by expanding the save method using .map().
+  - Edited recipes need to be re-processed before saving.

 - Editing saved recipes
-  - Navigation from a single Recipe to the Editing screen needs to be added.
+  - ~~Navigation from a single Recipe to the Editing screen needs to be added.~~
+      - Implemented on 8/19/2020.
   - ~~I want to handle the changes to the database with two-way data binding.~~
-      - Decided against this to prevent saving changes prematurely.
+      - Used two-way databinding for the "Favorite" button to toggle true/false.

 - Viewing saved recipes
   - ~~I have problems with navigation methods, but I believe I have a strategy to simplify them.~~
     - Resolved 4/16/20 using SafeArgs to pass a recipeId into the fragment.
   - Currently only retrieving the Recipe object without Steps or Ingredients.
+    - Resolved 8/19/2020 using POJOs.

 #### Basic Functions

+- Considering flattening hierarchy by nesting Ingredients directly in Recipes rather than Steps.
+    - This will simplify processing and avoid complications processing natural language (i.e. understanding that "fresh black pepper" is equivalent to "pepper", "black pepper", "pepper, black", etc. but "fresh black pepper" and "fresh black currants" are totally different)

-- Support Recipes from scratch in the Editing Fragment.
+- ~~Support Recipes from scratch in the Editing Fragment.~~ Done.

-- Access Editing screen from a saved Recipe.
+- ~~Access Editing screen from a saved Recipe.~~ Done.

 - Search option to the Cookbook Fragment.